krishna-acondy/mint-app/README.md

 Since it has been built as a PWA, you can add it to the home screen on your Android or iOS device and use it like any other app.

 # Next Steps - Product Roadmap
+* Extend test suite and add a set of end-to-end tests
 * Add support for i18n
-* Extend test suite and add a set of end-to-end tests
+* Improve authentication mechanism using localStorage to store and retrieve token
 * Better use of motion design and animations to convey meaning

 ## Development server